 But it is also the case that the history of these communities is not well known outside of the immediate communities and as a result the overall picture of Borough heritage is fragmented.
 This may be due to the diverse nature of the communities that formed the Borough in 1974 - but there is considerable amount of common heritage and interest that relate to the whole Borough (or at least to significant parts of it) that has not been fully explored.
-Issues such as the cottage industries of 19th century and their decline do not seem to have been considered on a Borough-wide basis, though there is undoubtedly potential to be examined more fully.
+Issues such as the cottage industries of 19th century and their decline do not seem to have been considered on a Borough-wide basis, though there is undoubtedly potential for this to be examined more fully.
 Equally, a number of currently local projects have great potential for wider promotion and understanding within and beyond the Borough, the work of Thomas Hawkesley and his creation at Papplewick Pumping Station being a prime example.
+Existing community run ventures like Calverton Folk Museum, are likely to benefit from greater support that has the potential to widen their appeal locally and nationally.
 A better understanding of what we know, more widely shared, would help put together a wider history of what is now the Borough of Gedling.

 The sharing and dissemination of knowledge - Current knowledge is shared well amongst those with an interest in heritage, through local groups and via the internet.
-There have been attempts to reach out more widely - for example, through local history groups having a presence at events such as Arnold Carnival or Gedling Show - but much more could be done to broaden the reach of the Borough's heritage and engage interest beyond the enthusiastic.
+There have been attempts to reach out more widely - for example, through local history groups having a presence at events such as Arnold Carnival - but much more could be done to broaden the reach of the Borough's heritage and engage interest beyond the enthusiastic.
 New techniques for communication and engagement could be used to capture new interest amongst different age groups and from more diverse backgrounds, with a view to developing more active involvement.
+Improved engagement with the Nottinghamshire County Historic Environment Record could ensure that current knowledge feeds into future research and that such research is informed by up-to-date thinking.

 Bringing together diverse interests - As outlined above, much of the Borough's heritage to date has been explored on a geographical basis, around local communities.
 Comparatively little has been done to explore themes on a Boroughwide basis, though there is a good deal of work that has been done to explore potential themes (such as mining and framework knitting) within local communities.
-Developing and promoting and enthusiasm for the Borough's heritage as a Gedling Borough "whole" (as opposed to Arnold's or mining's, for example) is a key challenge.
+Developing and promoting enthusiasm for the Borough's heritage as a Gedling Borough "whole" (as opposed to Arnold's or mining's, for example) is a key challenge.